Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

 )
 ```

-To create a CRD and controller, use the `kubebuilder create` command:
+To create a CRD and controller, use the `kubebuilder create` command.
+Here, `weather-app` makes up part of the group name (combined with the *domain* from earlier). `v1alpha1` is our CRD's version.
+And `CheckWeather` is the CRD's *kind*.
+You'll learn more about these concepts in the kubebuilder book.

 ```bash
 $ kubebuilder create api \